Pillar (video game): Reception

 Pillar received mixed reviews from critics, with a score on review aggregator Metacritic of 59/100.
 Critics generally praised the game's art and music, but were divided on the game's execution.
 Writing for PlayStation LifeStyle, Gary Behan responded well to the game's intuitive storytelling concluding "Pillar is a very good game.
 It’s pretty, charming, original in its execution and designed with a love for video games and a passion to do something different with them."
 David Roberts of the Ulster Star echoed these statements, calling the game "beautifully constructed, original [and] challenging".

 In a mixed review for Game Informer, Matt Helgeson criticized the gameplay as being "more tiresome than enjoyable" and expressed confusion at the game's plot, failing to see how the elements came together in any meaningful way.
 He concluded with a plug for the game's soundtrack, stating it has a chance of being one of his favorites of all time.
 Bradley Marsh of GameStyle wrote that Pillar "clearly isn’t for everyone.
 But if you like to use your own imagination whilst being tested, then you will get a good experience here."

-Matt Whittaker of Hardcore Gamer and TheSixthAxis' Aran Suddi both felt the game was a missed opportunity, criticizing the gameplay.
+Matt Whittaker of Hardcore Gamer felt the game was a missed opportunity, criticizing the gameplay.
 Whittaker felt Pillar would benefit without puzzles in the first place, he concluded that "rudimentary puzzle design overshadows every emotional undertone so greatly that boredom is more likely to ensue than introspection."